BorgwardtLab/P-WL/docker/README.md

 ```

 ### Running the Method
-*NOTE*: The performances reported by running this code will now align with the ones reported in the paper, as no grid search is performed.
+*NOTE*: The classification accuracies reported by running this code will now align with the ones reported in the paper, as no grid search is performed.
 #### Examples
 To run `PWL-C` on `MUTAG` run with 0 WL iterations and p=1, run
 ```